stcorp/harp/doc/idl.rst

 ..
 Note: The py:function does not mean that these are Python functions, it just
 .. means that we use the python formatting in Sphinx.

-.. py:function:: harp_ingest(filename, operations="", options="")
+.. py:function:: harp_import(filename, operations="", options="")

-   Ingest a product of a type supported by HARP.
+   Import a product from a file.

+   This will first try to import the file as an HDF4, HDF5, or netCDF file that complies to the HARP Data Format.
+If the file is not stored using the HARP format then it will try to import it using one of the available ingestion modules.

+   If the filename argument is a list of filenames or a globbing (glob.glob()) pattern then the harp.import_product() function will be called on each individual file and the result of harp.concatenate() on the imported products will be returned.

    :param str filename: Filename of the product to ingest
-   :param str operations: Actions to apply as part of the ingestion; should be
+   :param str operations: Actions to apply as part of the import; should be
                        specified as a semi-colon separated string of operations.
    :param str options: Ingestion module specific options; should be specified as
-                       a semi-colon separated string of key=value pairs.
+                       a semi-colon separated string of key=value pairs; only used if the file is not in HARP format.
    :returns: Ingested product.

-.. py:function:: harp_import(filename, operations="")

-   Import a HARP compliant product.

-   The file format (netCDF/HDF4/HDF5) of the product will be auto-detected.

-   :param str filename: Filename of the product to import
-   :param str operations: Actions to execute on the product after it has been
-                       imported; should be specified as a semi-colon separated string of operations.
-   :returns: Imported product.

-.. py:function:: harp_export(product, filename, file_format="netCDF")
+.. py:function:: harp_export(product, filename, file_format="netcdf")

    Export a HARP compliant product.

    :param str product: Product to export.
    :param str filename: Filename of the exported product.
-   :param str file_format: File format to use; one of 'netCDF', 'HDF4', or
+   :param str file_format: File format to use; one of 'netcdf', 'hdf4', or
-                           'HDF5'.
-If no format is specified, netCDF is used.
+                           'hdf5'.
+If no format is specified, netcdf is used.